canonical/vanilla-framework/templates/docs/patterns/buttons.md

 - A button, once focussed should be activated by using the `Space` or `Enter` keys.
 - The button should have an accurate description.
 This can be as text in the button, or by using `aria-label` or `aria-labelledby`.
 - If there is a description of the button, the button should have an `aria-describedby` which matches the ID of the description.
-- If the action of the button is not available, add `aria-disabled=true`
 - If the button is a toggle and it needs to be indicated to the user when it’s in a pressed state, add `aria-pressed=true` and `aria-pressed=false` accordingly.
 - After the button is activated ensure the focus is set correctly based on the type of action the button performs.
 See [W3C WAI-ARIA Authoring Practices Button Design Pattern](https://www.w3.org/TR/wai-aria-practices/#button) for a list of examples.